Courses

 Try out the old 2002 stuff, post problems, suggest solutions.
 Aren and Duru and I will collect the issues and organize a better structured presentation of the tools and implementations.

-Hand in a single file, named journal.txt
+Hand in a single file, named journal.txt, with a brief

 and informal textual description of what you tried and what you